 The Federal government has sent two National Transportation Safety Board investigators to determine the cause of the crash and what Tesla systems were in play when it happened.

 According to Tesla CEO Elon Musk, data logs recovered from the vehicle showed that it was not operating on autopilot mode.
-Musk has frequently defended Teslas automated systems online as safer than manual cars, however, there have been more than 20 recent similar crashes that are being investigated to see if they involved Teslas auto-guidance systems.
+Musk has frequently defended Tesla’s automated systems online as safer than manual cars.
+However, more than 20 recent similar crashes are being investigated to see if they involved Teslas auto-guidance systems.